linq2db/docs/source/articles/linq2db/geting-started/install.md

 author: sdanyliv
 ---

-# Installing LINQ To DB from Nuget
+# Install LINQ To DB from Nuget

 You can develop many different types of applications that target .NET (Core), .NET Framework, or other platforms supported by LINQ To DB.